DavidMertz/RegEx_Puzzles/book.md

 These puzzles begin at a certain point where the formal descriptions leave off.
 As you work with regexen, you will find subtle pitfalls.
-A pattern that seems like it should obviously match one thing, actually matches something slightly different than you intended.
+A pattern that seems like it should obviously match one thing actually matches something slightly different than you intended.
 Or perhaps a match pattern has "pathological" behavior and takes far too long.
-Or sometimes it is simply that a more concise pattern can also be clearer in describing what you actually wish to match.
+Or sometimes it is simply that a more concise pattern would be clearer in describing what you actually wish to match.

 A great many programming languages, libraries, and tools support regular expressions, with relatively minor variations in the syntax used.
 Such